the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `NatSpec` - Ethereum Natural Language Specification [Format](https://docs.soliditylang.org/en/v0.8.19/natspec-format.html) @title and @author are straightforward; @notice explains the contract function does; @dev is for explaining extra details to developers; @param and @return are for describing what each parameter and return value of a function are for

-`Nonce` - transaction code for this account starting with 0; makes transactions unique; important regarding concurrency; If the account is an externally owned account, this number represents the number of transactions sent from the account’s address.
+`nonce` - transaction code for this account starting with 0; makes transactions unique; important regarding concurrency; If the account is an externally owned account, this number represents the number of transactions sent from the account’s address.
 If the account is a contract account, the nonce is the number of contracts created by the account

+`Omner blocks` - previously Uncle, it's possible for two blocks to be created simultaneously by a network.
+When this happens, one block will be left out.
+This leftover block is called an ommer block.
+In the past, they were called uncle blocks, referring to the familial relationships used to describe block positions within a blockchain

 `oracle` - entities that connect blockchains to external systems, thereby enabling smart contracts to execute based upon inputs and outputs from the real world; a way for the decentralized ecosystem to access existing data sources, legacy systems, and advanced computations (blockchain middleware); also `oracle manipulation` via flash loans etc...